Back to Blog

 The companies that do freemium email well don't feel like they're selling.
 They feel like they're helping.
 When an upgrade suggestion comes, it feels like natural progression rather than a pitch.
 When limits approach, the communication feels like useful information rather than manufactured pressure.

-Get this balance right, and your free users become your best source of paid conversions—and your best advocates for bringing in more free users to convert.
+Get this balance right, and your free users become your best source of paid conversions--and your best advocates for bringing in more free users to convert.
 The flywheel effect of freemium only works when the email experience doesn't undermine it.

 Looking for more on PLG email strategies?
 See Email Marketing for Product-Led Growth SaaS.
 For trial-specific conversion tactics, check out How to Convert Free Trial Users to Paid.
+And if you're considering a hybrid freemium + trial model, our trial-to-paid email sequences guide covers how to structure the conversion flow.